Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/documentation/readme.txt

 (text, integer, float, boolean, enum) in a Python script

-pipenv_project/convert.calendar.date.to.julian.py - this demonstrates the use of pipenv within a Velocity execution.
-Pip must be installed on the Velocity agent host in advance.
+pipenv_project/convert.calendar.date.to.julian.py - this demonstrates the use of pipenv within a Velocity execution. python-pip and python-virtualenv must be installed on the Velocity agent host in advance.
 The example script is a small example that shows the dependency of novas as the required Python package in velagent's virtualenv